natcap/natural-capital-footprint-impact/README.md

 Columns are:
 - `es_id`: A unique text (string) identifier for the ecosystem service {???
 Emily, are there any requirements for this?
 Is it used in the output?
 Coordinate this language with the footprint statistics vector explanation below. ???}
 - `es_value_path`: File path to a geospatial raster map of the ecosystem service {???
 File type requirements ???}
 - `flag_threshold`: Flagging threshold value for the ecosystem service.
-Pixels with an ecosystem service value greater than this threshold will be flagged. {??? is this a number? how is it determined?
-Need to explain flags in more detail. ???}
+Pixels with an ecosystem service value greater than this threshold will be flagged.
+In the provided data, we used the 90th percentile value as the threshold for each ecosystem service, except for Coastal Risk Reduction and KBA, for which the threshold was 0.

 | es_id    | es_value_path         | flag_threshold         |
 |----------|-----------------------|------------------------|